 Each figure is sculpted out of a solid block of clay.
-Stone works from the top down, roughing out the backs, heads, and bellies of her animals and people.
-She uses the process of drying over time to help give her forms their structure.
+Stone forms her sculptures from the top-down, roughing out the backs, heads, and bellies of her animals and people.
+She uses a slow drying process to help give her forms their structure.
 As the clay hardens, Stone can begin carving out their legs or lower structure.
 She leaves her figures very simply made, as her sculpting technique highlights the building blocks of bone, ligament, and muscle.
 Stone believes it captures the energy and movement of each animal or human.
 Once sculpted, her works are sliced in half and the inside hollowed so that it leaves simply an outer shell behind.
 She combines these figures with slab-built pedestals and doodled scenery.
-They become her way of telling their story, allowing her animals a context in their own little universe.
+They become her way of telling their story, allowing her animals a context in their little universe.

 For her exhibition GRRL, Stone's sculpture intends to tell a coming of age story.
 Chewing on the overarching idea of intersectional feminism, Stone deconstructs the age-old, monolithic path through womanhood.
 She depicts figures who express across a spectrum of femininity, each unashamedly observing their viewer.
 They present with an outward layer of placid beauty but hold poignant questions for the crowd.
 Stone employs backgrounds reminiscent of children’s drawings.
 The vibrant worlds they sit amongst are steeped within layers of subtext.
 In this series, Stone is connecting the formative experiences of gender in our society with its devolution of childhood.
 Using the universally familiar imagery of her naive doodles across her artwork, the sculptures invite participants to revisit the vulnerability in expression.
 In doing so, she hopes to instigate conversation about predisposed gender binaries and the roles that come with them.